AdisheshBalaji/Epoch_Spring_Camp/MegaTask/README.md

 - Disgust
 - Surprised

-We use the RAVDESS Emotional Speech Audio dataset, which contains 1440 speech clips from male and female actors expressing different emotions.
+We use the RAVDESS Emotional Speech Audio dataset, which contains 1440 speech clips from male and female actors vocalizing different emotions using only two sentences
+"Kids are talking by the door"
+"Dogs are sitting by the door"

 ## Implementation Details